Greek scroll2

 The Olympic gods invariably pursued endless pleasures or — in complete contradiction — high-minded ideals like justice, wisdom and truth.
 They were philanderers (Zeus) or virgin goddesses (Artemis, Athene and Hestia).
 They reveled in war (Ares and Athene) and celebrated wine and dance (Dionysos).
 They pursued love (Aphrodite).
 And they gifted mortals with knowledge, theater and amazing tools.

-As divinities they maintained the balance of Nature (Gaia).
+Gaia).
 As all-powerful beings, they lorded over all the dominions of the world.
 Zeus ruled the skies and land.
 Poseidon controlled the oceans, seas and rivers.
 And their brother, Hades, governed the underworld.

 Note that the Greeks themselves did not look at the gods as role models.
 Rather, they worshiped them in hopes of currying favor and preventing disaster.